gpdowney/lightweightLSAT/docs/game/points/swan.md

 Now, think fast!
 There is a correct move here.

-{% capture summary %}
-Would it be wiser for you to take a *critical* or an *agreeable* stance?
+??? question "Would it be wiser for you to take a *critical* or an *agreeable* stance?"
-{% endcapture %}
-{% capture details %}

     Be *critical*!
-{% endcapture %}
-{% include details.html %}

 Consider: what would it take to prove the Duke correct?

 To be *agreeable*, you'd need to definitively prove that all swans are white.
 To do that, you'd have find every single swan that has or will ever exist.
 On that journey, you might find millions of white swans.
 But as soon as you find a single black swan, it's all over.
 One non-white swan and the Duke is proved wrong.
 So, in this case, being *agreeable* sets you up for hard work that was unlikely to succeed.

 It would have been more efficient if you'd went looking for a black swan (or a grey or blue or pink swan or any non-white swan).
 You should have been *critical*.

 Later that afternoon, chastened by your wise disproof of their absolute claim about swans, the Duke proposes a new law of nature based on their lagoon observations:

-    Ducks can be green.
+> Ducks can be green.

-{% capture summary %}
-Again, think fast!
-Should you be *critical* or *agreeable*?
+??? question "Again, think fast!
+Should you be *critical* or *agreeable*?"
-{% endcapture %}
-{% capture details %}

     Be *agreeable*!
-{% endcapture %}
-{% include details.html %}

 Perhaps you thought this time the Duke was trying to make a fool out of you, to see if you'd agree to a ridiculous claim.
 You've seen brown ducks, but green ones??
 Being *critical* worked well last time.
 Why not try again?